History of the Houston Astros: November 1971 trade

 With a full intended season in 1973, the Astros aimed for a first consecutive run of winning seasons and the promise of more.
 The Astros' run production was down to the season before even though the same five sluggers the year before were still punching the ball out of the park.
 Lee May led the Astros with 28 home runs and César Cedeño batted .320 with 25 home runs.
 Bob Watson hit the .312 mark and drove in 94 runs.
 Rader and Jimmy Wynn both had 20 or more home runs.
 Wynn's 20 came despite a season-long slump.

 Where the Astros were hurting was in their pitching.
 Larry Dierker and Tom Griffin sat out for long periods of time due to injuries and Don Wilson had a bad year and spent time in the bullpen.
 Pitchers Dave Roberts and Jerry Reuss won 16 or more games each, with little help from the bullpen.
 The Astros bullpen was in bad shape with nobody having more than six saves.

 Leo Durocher decided to retire at season's end after taking ill in mid-season.
 Durocher took the Astros to an 82–80 finish and the Astros finished in fourth place.
 Of note is that it was the first time the Astros had consecutive winning seasons.
 It would not occur again until the decade ended.

-The Astros didn't fare much better in 1974, but did finish with a .500 record under new manager Preston Gómez.
+The Astros did not fare much better in 1974, but did finish with a .500 record under new manager Preston Gómez.
 The Astros again finished in fourth place in the National League West.
-The Astros were in need of rebuilding both on and off the field.
+The Astros needed rebuilding both on and off the field.
 Owner Roy Hofheinz's empire was beginning to fall apart and he would soon have to sell.
 The Astrodomain had accumulated a $38 million debt and Hofheinz, due to illness, was in no position to try to rebuild.
 1975 would see many new changes in the Astros system.